 Did you know that badgers are victims of hunting too?
 When cub hunting season begins in August and merges into fox hunting season on 1st November, reports of blocked setts seem to increase to local badger groups and other animal protection groups across the country.

-If you attend one of the talks by Craig Fellowes, Wildlife Crime Officer and Trainer at the Badger Trust, you will see a graph which clearly shows an increase in reports of badger sett interference from the start of the hunting season in November to April, when the fox hunting season comes to an end.
+If you attend one of the talks by Craig Fellowes, Wildlife Crime Officer and Trainer at the Badger Trust and member of the Badger Persecution Priority Delivery Group, you will see a graph which clearly shows an increase in reports of badger sett interference from the start of the hunting season in November to April, when the fox hunting season comes to an end.

 Early in the morning or the night before, prior to a hunt meet, terrier men from the hunt will go out and block badger setts in the area where the hunt is planning to meet.
 This is to stop the quarry, namely a fox, from escaping the chase and hiding in a badger sett ruining their “fun”.